vshampor/nncf_aij_nlp_demo/README.md

 To run this demo, a machine with at least one NVIDIA GPU on board is required.

 ### Use Docker
-A Dockerfile is enclosed with this repository which will produce a Docker image with required dependencies installed and a Jupyter server automatically launcher.
+A Dockerfile is enclosed with this repository which will produce a Docker image with required dependencies installed and a Jupyter server launched automatically.

 Alternatively, you can: